JuliaAstro/LombScargle.jl/README.md

 ### Documentation

-The complete manual of `LombScargle.jl` is available at https://giordano.github.io/LombScargle.jl/stable/.
+The complete manual of `LombScargle.jl` is available [here](https://juliaastro.github.io/LombScargle.jl/stable/).
 It has detailed explanation of all functions provided by the package and more examples than what you will find here, also with some plots.